Current version: 2.1 (August 14, 2018)

 - Make a copy of the file as follows: File -> Make a copy...

 - The copy is yours to modify or download.

 - Here is the link: VariablePercentageWithdrawalForAdvancedUsers

 This spreadsheet calculates a portfolio withdrawal for the current year based on the current portfolio balance, current pensions and future pensions promises with and without cost of living adjustment (COLA), as well as desired residual portfolio.

 The spreadsheet is targeted at advanced users who fully understand the risks of filling the gap in future pension payments with withdrawals from a portfolio of fluctuating assets.

 This spreadsheet is particular in that it combines various calculations and methods:

-- It uses a variable-percentage withdrawal (VPW) calculation specifically targeted for annuitization at age 80 based on current annuity prices.
+- It uses variable-percentage withdrawal (VPW) and targets partial annuitization at age 80.

 - It estimates the payment of a fixed-rate-indexed $100,000 single-premium immediate annuity (SPIA) from the easily-found payment of a non-indexed $100,000 SPIA (using an adverse-selection estimate of age 100 at death, on average, for a group of annuitants).